By Melanie Graysmith

 New this year are Cascada de Flores presenting “The Tree and Donkey who Loved to Sing,” a bilingual participatory story exploding with song, ancient musical instruments, and sweet characters of Mexican music dance.

-For those who prefer hands-on programs, families can learn how to make salsa or a new delicious Latin American dish from A Little Yumminess.READ MORE: Our 5 favorite Rogelio moments from Jane the Virgin
+For those who prefer hands-on programs, families can learn how to make salsa or a new delicious Latin American dish from A Little Yumminess.READ MORE: Return to the Hidden Temple!

 You won’t want to miss Grammy-nominated bilingual children’s musical legend José-Luis Orozco and Latin Grammy-winners Lucky Diaz and the Family Jam Band either!